Pastoral Care and Wellbeing

-PSHCE (Personal, Social, Health and Citizenship Education)
+PSHCE (Personal, Social, Health, Citizenship and Economic Education)

 PSHCE is an essential part of our students’ social and emotional development.
 It gives our students the opportunity to consider and question, in a safe and supportive environment, their role and place within the world around them.
 We explore six core themes:

 - Being the Best I Can Be and Being a Citizen